Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 2) Travel to Tofino

 Tofino, which is on Vancouver Island, is an earthy mystical sort of place with a moody ocean setting and fairy-tale-sized cedar trees that can be more than 1,000 years old.

-Also on Vancouver Island is the city of Victoria, a throwback to a prettified British Empire with daffodils that bloom impossibly early, the lovely Butchart Gardens which will impress all those green thumb types out there and a castle-ish hotel, the Fairmont Empress – an ideal spot to stop for afternoon tea.
+One of the Canada destinations that should be on your list if you’re going to Vancouver Island is the city of Victoria.
+A throwback to a British Empire, Victoria is one of the warmest places in Canada, with daffodils that bloom impossibly early.
+The lovely Butchart Gardens will impress all those green thumb types out there and a the castle-ish hotel, the Fairmont Empress is an ideal spot to stop for afternoon tea.

 Prince Edward Island is the neatest province you will ever see, where, I’m convinced, every citizen presses their clothes daily, eats Cow’s Ice Cream, never leaves litter on the beach and feasts nightly on lobster and THE BEST OYSTERS IN THE WORLD.

 Oh, it’s a happy day when you can eat a dozen Malpeque oysters, reason enough to visit Canada right there.